SysKitTeam/docs-point/troubleshooting/unexpected-audit-logs.md

 These logs are expected and indicate that the task was performed with elevated rights and subsequently cleaned up.

-## Audit Log shows a “shared this file” entry when access is removed
+## Audit Logs show a “shared this file” entry when access is removed

 This is a known Microsoft behavior.
 Even when a sharing link is updated to remove user access, Microsoft may log this as User A shared this file with User B.